 6. Impact Measurement

 It’s always vital to know whether your communications are being received and understood.
-But in times of crisis, this need becomes acute.
+But in times of change and uncertainty, this need becomes acute.
 If employees are not receiving key messages, their health and safety could be compromised.
-According to IABC, only 40% of internal communication practitioners are measuring the success of their strategy.
+According to IABC, only 40% of internal communication practitioners measure the success of their strategy.
 This is a risk you simply can’t take in a situation where your strict regulations need to be enforced.

 You need to know whether your employees are reading your content and updates.
 You also need to know which employees are not reading them and address the situation immediately.
-Measuring internal communication is not a nice-to-have policy; it is essential.
+Tracking your internal communication metrics is not a nice-to-have policy; it is essential.

 One of the most important examples of internal communication in an organisation is health and safety.
 When employees start returning to the office, you will be sending out messages containing safety procedures and the necessary steps your employees need to take.
 These messages need to be instant and unmissable, reaching every single employee.